greenelab/deep-review/all-sections.md

 development of deep learning for computer vision.
 It would also be helpful if the community placed more emphasis on domains outside of computer vision.
-Computer vision is often used as the example application of interpretability methods, but it is arguably not the domain with the most pressing need.
+Computer vision is often used as the example application of interpretability methods, but it is not the domain with the most pressing need.
 Finally, closer integration of interpretability approaches with popular deep learning frameworks would make it easier for practitioners to apply and experiment with different approaches to understanding their deep learning models.